 Publication Ethics and Malpractice Statement

-The Journal of Comparative Madhahib and Thought's Publication Ethics and Malpractice Statement, derived primarily from COPE’s Best Practice Guidelines for Journal Editors, clarifies the ethical behaviour of all parties involved in the act of publishing an article in the journal, including the members of editorial board, editors, authors, and the publisher of the journal.
+The International Journal of Mazahib Comparative's Publication Ethics and Malpractice Statement, derived primarily from COPE’s Best Practice Guidelines for Journal Editors, clarifies the ethical behaviour of all parties involved in the act of publishing an article in the journal, including the members of editorial board, editors, authors, and the publisher of the journal.

-The publication of articles in the peer-reviewed Journal of Comparative Madhahib and Thought is an essential building block in the development of a coherent and respected body of scientific knowledge.
+The publication of articles in the peer-reviewed IJMaC is an essential building block in the development of a coherent and respected body of scientific knowledge.
 It is a direct reflection of the quality of the authors’ work and the institutions that support them.
 This statement on Publication Ethics and Malpractice Statement compromises the ethical guidelines for all parties involved in the act of publication: the author, the journal editor, the peer reviewer, the publisher, and the reader/society.
-Department of Comparative Madhab, Faculty of Sharia and Law, Sunan Ampel State Islamic University Surabaya, as the publisher, the editors, and members of the editorial board of Journal of Comparative Madhahib and Thought, take duties of guardianship over all stages of publishing seriously and recognize their ethical responsibilities.
+Department of Comparative Madhab, Faculty of Sharia and Law, Sunan Ampel State Islamic University Surabaya, as the publisher, the editors, and members of the editorial board of Journal, take duties of guardianship over all stages of publishing seriously and recognize their ethical responsibilities.

-There will be no processing fee entitled to the submission and the publication of selected articles in Journal of Comparative Madhahib and Thought.
+There will be no processing fee entitled to the submission and the publication of selected articles in IJMaC.
 The journal is also committed to ensure that advertising, reprinting, or other commercial revenue have no impact or influence on editorial decisions.
-In addition, Department of Comparative Madhab, Faculty of Sharia and Law, Sunan Ampel State Islamic University Surabaya, as the co-publisher, and Editorial Board of the journal will assist in the communication with other journals and/or publishers where this is useful and necessary.
+In addition, Department of Comparative Mazhab, Faculty of Sharia and Law, Sunan Ampel State Islamic University Surabaya, as the co-publisher, and Editorial Board of the journal will assist in the communication with other journals and/or publishers where this is useful and necessary.

 Authors are obliged to participate in the peer-review process and cooperate fully by responding promptly to editors’ requests for raw data, clarifications, and proof of ethics approval and copyright permissions.
 In the case of a first decision of "revisions necessary", authors should respond to the reviewers’ comments systematically, point by point, and in a timely manner, revise and re-submit their manuscript to the journal by the deadline given.